Jardin Colombia: Your Travel Escape Guide

 El Salto de Angel – A waterfall in a dense jungle with a 50-meter drop

 La Cueva de los Guácharos – a spectacular cave, perfectly carved by the flowing river waters (this is the same tour to the El Salto de Angel)

 La Camino de la Herrera – Part of this hike you can do without a guide, with a hike up the La Garrucha (the old wooden cable car).
 You can do a more in-depth tour with Jardín Ecotours that include touring the nature reserve and waterfalls.
 The extensive hike is about 3-4 hours.
-We wouldn’t recommend the cable car; it really doesn’t look safe!
-(Others have tried it and lived though.)
+We didn’t ride the cable car but the locals assure us its safe.
+(Others have tried it with no issues)

 Cristo Rey Hill – This is a hike up to the big Christ statue to see spectacular views of the town.(see details further in this post)

 This video shows the insane views from the Cristo Rey Hill:

 For More Laid Back Adventures: Tours beyond hiking, include horseback riding, and coffee tours to learn the process in micro-producers from picking, drying, processing and roasting.
 (See below where to book).
 Birdwatching is quickly becoming a top adventure in Jardin.
 Some species of bird are only native to this area.

 For More Adventurous: There are a paragliding and canopy options here, which is no surprise given the views and forests are spectacular here.

 Check current pricing for hiking, paragliding, canopy, and rappelling